Use your own judgement to determine if this is an appropriate list for you!

 27. Dry bag / Waterproof container, if needed for camera, clothes, etc.

-29. Whatever personal medications you might need, personal First Aid Kit
+28. Whatever personal medications you might need if any, and a personal First Aid Kit